researchsoft/website/content/blog/2023-10/index.md

 The workshop solidified the importance of international collaboration to support research software.
 There is a widening group of funders with awareness of the need to support research software and an understanding of how to do this.
 The [Research Software Funders Forum](https://www.researchsoft.org/funders-forum/) has been building momentum since its inception in early 2022; its dedicated funder-led working groups are expanding their reach by engaging with other stakeholders and organisations, such as the [Global Research Council](https://globalresearchcouncil.org/).
 Moreover, the workshop highlighted areas where coordination by funders would be beneficial, for example, in supporting for the [Amsterdam Declaration on Funding Research Software Sustainability](https://adore.software/declaration/).
 Participants also expressed an interest in exploring opportunities for forums, for example to engage publishers around software citations (along with the existing [ReSA Task Force on Code Availability](https://www.researchsoft.org/taskforces/)).

 We thank all the participants for their engagement during the workshop sessions.
 We're grateful to the workshop Steering Committee for their efforts in organising a successful hybrid workshop.
 A full report, written and edited collectively by workshop participants, is forthcoming.
-Slides and recordings of the keynotes presented at the 2nd International Research Software Funders Workshop are available on **[add]**
+Slides and recordings of the keynotes presented at the 2nd International Research Software Funders Workshop will also be available soon.

 To stay up to date on ADORE.software, visit [www.adore.software](http://www.adore.software/).
 If you want to show your support for the Declaration, you can become a [signatory](https://adore.software/sign/) (for funders) or [supporter](https://adore.software/support/) (for non-funders) and help share the [news](https://adore.software/2023/09/adore-software-is-ready-for-signing/).
 To receive updates on news related to the Declaration and future activities, subscribe to the[ReSA newsletter](https://landing.mailerlite.com/webforms/landing/i5e1h2).
 Funders are invited to join the (free) [Research Software Funders Forum](https://www.researchsoft.org/funders-forum/) by contacting ReSA at [info@researchsoft.org](mailto:info@researchsoft.org).